LeoYimingLi/LeoYimingLi.github.io/index.md

 <img class="profile-picture" src="yiming.jpg">

 Hi!
-I am a junior year student of B.E.
-Computer Science at Birla Institute of Technology and Science, Pilani.
+I am a 3rd year student from Harbin Institute of Technology, Harbin, China.
+My major is Computer science.

-This is a jekyll based resume template.
-You can find the full source code on [GitHub](https://github.com/bk2dcradle/researcher)
+This semester I study in NCTU as an exchange student.
+My student ID is 0840029.

+## Education

+2017-2020 expected Bachelor of Science, Harbin Institute of Technology, Harbin, China.
+School of Computer Science and Technology
+GPA at Present: 90.6/100, 106 credits

+2019 2nd Semester Exchange Student, National Chiao Tung University, Hsinchu, Taiwan.
+Department of Computer Science(CS) (...underway...)

+2019 1st Semester Exchange Student, The University of Queensland, Brisbane, Australia.
+School of Information Technology and Electrical Engineering(ITEE)
+Major GPA : 6.33/7.00, 6 units
+Major Courses: Programming in the Large, Machine Learning and Computer network

 ## Research Interest